Avaiga/taipy-getting-started-core/step_04/ReadMe.md

                                 name="Scenario 2022/10/5")
 ```

-Scenario 1 and 2 belong to the same Cycle, but they don't share the same data node.
-Each one has a Data Node by itself. the Scope concept will solve this issue in the next step.
+Scenario 1 and Scenario 2 are two scenario entities/instances created from the same scenario configuration.
+They belong to the same Cycle, but they don't share the same Data Nodes.
+By default, each scenario instance has its own data node instances.
+They are not shared with any other scenario.
+The Scope concept can modify this behavior and it will be covered in the next step.

 ```python